Welcome to Bridgeway Practice

 - Clean a shared bathroom each time you use it, for example by wiping the surfaces you have touched.

-- Have visitors in your home, including friends and family, unless they are providing essential care.
+- Have visitors in your home, including friends and family, unless they are providing essential care or are within your support bubble.

-- Stop taking your medication without speaking to your Doctor.
+- Do not stop taking your medication without speaking to your Doctor.

 Babies and children